CyberMonitor/orquestra-docs/hugo/content/data-management/aggregation.md

 ---
-title: Data Management
+title: Data Aggregation
-description: Transformation of output data for data analysis.
+description: Transformation of workflow artifacts for further data analysis
+weight: 3
 ---

-## Correlation

-Correlation is one of the main two data management functions of Orquestra.

-The function of correlation is to collect output [artifacts](/data/artifacts/) from a workflow execution, create [task data objects](/data/taskdataobjects/), and persist both the artifacts and task data objects for subsequent processing.

-When workflows finish running, their output artifacts are automatically correlated by Orquestra.

 ## Aggregation

-Aggregation is one of the main two data management functions of Orquestra.
+Aggregation is one of the two main data management functions of Orquestra.

 The function of aggregation is to transform all of the [artifacts](/data/artifacts/) from one execution of a workflow into a format that is cohesive and suitable for data analysis.